byuccl/dac_sdc_2022/_pages/axi2.md

 1. How many write strobes are there for a 512-bit bus? a 256-bit bus? an 8-bit bus?
 1. What is a byte lane?
 1. When does the master use different strobes for each beat of a transfer?
-1. Explain how byte invariance works in your own words.
-1. For a fixed-width, 32-bit, little-endian slave, connected to a 32-bit bus, how should the byte lanes be connected to the slave?
-1. For a fixed-width, 8-bit, big-endian slave, connected to a 32-bit bus, how should the byte lanes be connected to the slave?
 1. Assume a starting address of 0X4, a 64-bit bus, and a 32-bit transfer.
 Which bits of the data bus will be written during the first transfer?
 Is this an aligned access?
 1. How does the slave indicate the success or failure of a read or write transaction?
 1. (T or F) The slave terminates the bus transaction by transmitting an error response.
-1. (T or F) A slave can signal different responses for a burst write transaction.
+1. (T or F) A slave can signal different responses for different beats of a burst write transaction.
 1. The AXI bus is asymmetric with regard to read and write channels, e.g., reads can have a response per transfer and writes have a single response per transaction.
 Why do you think they did things this way?
 1. How does AXI control ordering of transactions?
 1. Why does performing transactions out of order potentially improve performance?